Weatherford Hotel: History

-Henry Taylor, the present owner, purchased the hotel in 1975 in an attempt to keep it from being demolished, at a time when the downtown area was in an acute state of disrepair and decline.
-Since then, Henry and his wife Pamela (Sam) have been continually renovating the structure, with the goal of restoring the hotel to its original grandeur.
-Today's Weatherford Hotel is still changing.
+Henry Taylor purchased the hotel in 1975 in an attempt to keep it from being demolished, at a time when the downtown area was in an acute state of disrepair and decline.
+Since then, Henry and his wife Pamela (Sam) have renovated the structure, with the goal of restoring the hotel to its original grandeur.
 The third floor Ballroom was renovated and reopened in 1997 and the first stage of reconstructing the wrap-around porches were finished in February 1999.

 When transcontinental telephone service first reached Flagstaff about 1910, a small brick building with a three-bay facade of red Coconino sandstone was erected south of the hotel to serve the telephone company, becoming part of the "Weatherford Block."
 The building served its original purpose until at least the 1930s, when it underwent the first of two modernizations.

 The sandstone facade was stuccoed over in a modified art-deco style, and in the 1950s aluminum siding was added.
 It was known for some years as the "Le Brea Cafe", an establishment whose character does not appear to have elicited any significant historic recollection.

 The cafe facade renovation completed in 1995 restored the appearance of the original 1909 Telephone Exchange.
 The elegant simplicity and casual ambiance of the "Exchange Pub" is reminiscent of Flagstaff's at its around the start of the 20th century heyday.

 The renovation continues today with future expansions to include the development of the basement which was the original Hotel Pub & Restaurant in 1900.
-Also planned is the completion of the existing balconies which will wrap around to the west of the building.